pulp/plugin_template/README.md

                         generated at
                         [https://github.com/settings/tokens](https://github.com/settings/tokens).

+  check_stray_pulpcore_imports
+                        Check that plugins are importing from pulpcore.plugin and not pulpcore directly.

   coverage              Include collection of coverage and reporting to coveralls.io

   deploy_client_to_pypi Include a Travis stage that publishes a client library to PyPI.